JinYuSha0/nest-remix/README.md

 ## Migrated to react-route v7

-Now this repository has been migrated to react-router v7 by releasing the new library [nest-react-router](https://www.npmjs.com/package/nest-react-router), <b style="color: red;">nestjs-remix will be maintained synchronously for a period of time and will be completely deprecated in the future</b>, you can continue to use nestjs-remix, but please note that there are some minor changes.
+Now this repository has been migrated to react-router v7 by releasing the new library [nest-react-router](https://www.npmjs.com/package/nest-react-router), <b>nestjs-remix will be maintained synchronously for a period of time and will be completely deprecated in the future</b>, you can continue to use nestjs-remix, but please note that there are some minor changes.

 ### request flag